NOAKES ‘ENERGISED, WRATHFUL’ AS HPCSA GOES AFTER HIM AGAIN

 — Jenny van Zyl (@DieticianJenny) April 27, 2017

-Gallager will be another target now.
+Gallager will very likely also be another target now.
 Immediately after the not guilty verdict, she was on TV.
 She made it clear that while Noakes had won the battle, ADSA would continue its war against Noakes and LCHF.
 That may not have been strategic.
-Strydom, Gallagher and ADSA may have shown one too many hallmarks of vexatious litigants.

 @medfraud_pmh @ProfTimNoakes @MarikaSboros @bigfatsurprise Good luck also getting an answer from @Maryke_WW.
 This graphic says it all based on her last public statement on this matter. pic.twitter.com/SUSBhwFR7L